 About the Archivist

-Subah Sumaiiyat is a 17-year old high school student at Brooklyn Tech and studies in the Law and Society major there.
+Subah Sumaiiyat began this exhibit as a high school student at Brooklyn Tech, where she studied in the Law and Society major.
+She is currently a student at Harvard concentrating in government.
 She is interested in the digital humanities and archival history, with experience in making historical documentaries for National History Day.

 Credits